 Phil Simms, QB, New York: 1980 Topps

 22-25, 268 yards passing, 3 TDs in win over Broncos.
 Simms is the key to the 1980 Topps set.
-Readily available, it won't cost you much unless you're into graded 9 or 10-type sets and even then, a 9 is less than $50.
+Readily available, it won’t cost you much unless you’re into graded 9 or 10-type sets and even then, a 9 is less than $50.
+Not bad for one of the best football cards of the 80s.

 Super Bowl XXII